Gianni-G/jlgastaldi/index.md

 <!-- <script src="{{ 'assets/js/random-color.js' }}"></script> -->

-* * *
-<p style="text-align: center;">This website is under construction !</p>

-* * *

-Juan Luis Gastaldi (Gianni) is a philosopher of science, specialized in the philosophy of language and formal sciences (mathematics, logic, and computer science).
-After being a Professor in Philosophy and History of Ideas at MO.CO.ESBA (Montpellier, France) and a Marie Skłodowska-Curie Postdoctoral Fellow at ETH (D-GESS), he is now pursuing a second PhD in Natural Language Processing at the Computer Science Department of ETH.
+I am a philosopher of science, specialized in the philosophy of language and formal sciences (mathematics, logic, and computer science).
+After being a Professor in Philosophy and History of Ideas at MO.CO.ESBA (Montpellier, France) and a Marie Skłodowska-Curie Postdoctoral Fellow at ETH (D-GESS), I decided to pursue a second PhD in Natural Language Processing at the Computer Science Department of ETH.

-Gianni's interests revolve around the linguistic aspects of formal sciences and the formal aspects of language and other sign systems, from a technical, philosophical, and historical perspective.
-He is also interested in the relationship between language and thought, the nature of meaning, and the possibility that a theory of language can inform both a theory of culture and a theory of science.
-His current research focuses on the computational and conceptual aspects of segmentation (and tokenization) and their relation to linguistic structure and meaning.
+My interests revolve around the linguistic aspects of formal sciences and the formal aspects of language and other sign systems, from a technical, philosophical, and historical perspective.
+I am also interested in the relationship between language and thought, the nature of meaning, and the possibility that a theory of language can inform both a theory of culture and a theory of science.
+My current research focuses on the computational and conceptual aspects of segmentation (and tokenization) and their relation to linguistic structure and meaning.

 <!-- I am a philosopher of science, specialized in the philosophy and history of formal knowledge (mathematics, logic, and computer science), philosophy of language and Natural Language Processing.